-In this study, we apply a 1-D heat flow model (Etzelmüller et al., 2011; Farbrot et al., 2007) to simulate GTs and ALT for the time period of 1860 until 2100.
-The model was

-5 first calibrated and validated for each of totally 13 sites, where records of GT, GST and T{AIR} exist.
-Forcing the calibrated model using reconstructed and projected T{AIR} series, we assess how sensitive GT and ALT react to warming at the investigated sites, including an assessment of model limitations and related uncertainties of our approach.
+In this study, we apply a 1-D heat flow model (Etzelmüller et al., 2011; Farbrot et al., 2007) to simulate GTs and ALT for the time period of 1860 until 2100 in the mountains of Southern Norway.
+In addition to the existing PACE borehole (Isaksen et al., 2001) in 2008 12 shallow boreholes have been established recording GT, GST and $T{AIR}$ at three different mountain areas in Southern Norway.
+Forcing the calibrated model using reconstructed and projected $T{AIR}$ series, we assess how sensitive GT and ALT react to warming at the investigated sites, including an assessment of model limitations and related uncertainties of our approach.